ehpc-lab/docker-conda-course/README.md

 Execute the Docker.dmg file to open the installer, then drag the icon to the Applications folder.
 Localize and execute the Docker.app in the Applications folder to start the program.

-NOTE: The software specific menu in the top status bar indicates that the software is running and that it is accessible from a terminal.
+NOTE: The software-specific menu in the top status bar indicates that the software is running and accessible from a terminal.

 ## Creating a Docker container from scratch
 ### Download a Linux official image from the Docker hub